udacity/mws-restaurant-stage-1/README.md

  2. " $ grunt mkdir " to make images directory that where we add the modified images .
  3. " $ grunt clean " to clean images directory if you need that .

+### Use gulp tasks

+ You have to use gulp to uglify javascript file if you midify any one of them once before running the application by run " $ gulp scripts " and it will watch any changes to re-uglify  the file without needs  to run any command agian